MDunlopGray/Git_class_notes/README.md

 	* Check *Initialize this repository with a README*
 1. Clone the *project2* repo to your local machine
 1. Go into the *project2* directory
-1. Create a file called *play.txt* with the following entries:
+1. Create a file named *play.txt* with the following entries:
 	* Soccer
 	* Football
 	* Tennis
-1. Create a file called *professionals.txt* with the following entries:
+1. Create a file named *professionals.txt* with the following entries:
 	* Ronaldo
 	* Prescott
 	* Federer
 1. Add, commit, and push the files to the remote repo
-1. Create a lightweight tag called "sports.yyyymmdd", where yyyymmdd is the current date
+1. Create a lightweight tag named "sports.yyyymmdd", where yyyymmdd is the current date
 1. Push the tag to the remote repo
 1. List the tags in the local repo
 1. Modify the *play.txt* file to have just these entries: